CP1404/Practicals/prac_04/README.md

 get and store the incomes in a list.

-When the incomes have been entered, the program should display a list of the month's income next to the cumulative income at that point - for each month.
+When the incomes have been entered, the program should display a list of the month's income with cumulative totals.
 Here's some sample output (for 5 months in this case):

     How many months?
 5